Music: George Jones

 Living and dying with the choices I've made

 - Massive Multiplayer Crossover: "I Don't Need Your Rocking Chair" had Vince Gill, Mark Chesnutt, Garth Brooks, Travis Tritt, Joe Diffie, Alan Jackson, Pam Tillis, T. Graham Brown, Patty Loveless, and Clint Black participating in a call-and-response at the end.

 - Refrain from Assuming: No, it's not "Hotter Than a Two-Dollar Pistol."
 It's "The One I Loved Back Then (The Corvette Song)."

-George Jones passed away on April 26, 2013 after being hospitalized for over a week for a fever and irregular blood pressure.
+- Retirony: In August 2012, he announced he planned on retiring after going on one final tour in 2013.
+On April 26, 2013, he died after being hospitalized for over a week for a fever and irregular heartbeat.

 - Sound Effect Bleep: "Her Name Is..." uses notes on a clavinet to self-censor ("Her name is [note note note] / Her eyes are [note]...").
 Longtime producer Billy Sherrill has often said the blanks referred to ex-wife Tammy Wynette.

 - Vocal Decay: Sadly, age and decades of drug abuse resulted in this.
 To be fair, he also had to learn to sing again after having throat surgery, and lost the lower end of his range after quitting smoking in 1999.
 It became much worse in 2012 after having a bout of pneumonia followed by a lung infection, which reduced his voice to slightly above a whisper.